dannytalk/CosmosVAE/README.md

 Ensure that `TensorFlow` is installed correctly on your device prior to running the notebook.
 See the TensorFlow installation documentation here: https://www.tensorflow.org/install/pip

-## Test model
+## Test model (Best Autoencoder)

 This file loads a pre-trained version of the model built in the previous file so that it can be tested on reconstructing the images and redshifts, as well as visualizing the latent space.

+## VAE Implementation - test model

+This file tests the pre-trained VAE we created based on our full implementation to save training time during reproduction.